ToshioCP/Gtk4-tutorial/gfm/sec20.md

 The application ID is "com.github.ToshioCP.color".
 `G_APPLICATION_FLAGS_NONE` is specified so no open signal handler is necessary.
 - 86-106: Startup handler.
-- 91-96: Build widgets.
+- 91-96: Builds widgets.
 The pointers of the top window, TfeTextView and GtkDrawingArea objects are stored to static variables `win`, `tv` and `da` respectively.
 This is because these objects are often used in handlers.
 They never be rewritten so they're thread safe.
-- 97: connect "resize" signal and the handler.
+- 97: connects "resize" signal and the handler.
-- 98: set the drawing function.
+- 98: sets the drawing function.
-- 81-84: Activate handler, which just show the widgets.
+- 81-84: Activates handler, which just shows the widgets.
 - 73-79: The drawing function.
-It just copy `surface` to destination.
+It just copies `surface` to destination.
 - 65-71: Resize handler.
-Re-create the surface to fit the width and height of the drawing area and paint by calling the function `run`.
+Re-creates the surface to fit the width and height of the drawing area and paints by calling the function `run`.
-- 58-63: Close handler.
+- 58-63: Closes the handler.
 It destroys `surface` if it exists.
 Then it destroys the top window and quits the application.
 - 48-56: Open and save handler.